-At Christmas, charities work around the clock to help those in need.
-Whether it’s helping provide warmth and food for people without homes, caring for animals bought as unwanted Christmas presents, or looking out for vulnerable children around the world.
-At World Vision we believe every child is a gift from God, and at this special time of year we make sure no child is forgotten about.
+At Christmas, charities work around the clock to help those in need - whether it’s helping to provide a safe place to sleep and food for people without homes, caring for animals bought as unwanted Christmas presents, or looking out for vulnerable children around the world.
+At World Vision we believe every child is a gift from God, and at this special time of year, we make sure no child is forgotten.
 So, if you’re looking for a way to give back this year, here’s a handy list of ways to support charities at Christmas… find out how you can help.

 Sponsoring a child with World Vision helps to provide children and communities with the life-saving essentials that we often take for granted.
 We serve communities in some of the world’s most vulnerable places to make sure the children are safe and cared for.
 When you sponsor a child for just £26 a month, you’ll help provide them with clean water, nutritious food, a good education, and keep them free from child labour and danger.

 Child Sponsorship means that you’ll be the child’s only sponsor, and you’ll see them grow through the years through letters, drawings and photos.
 It truly is an incredible feeling seeing your encouragement and support bring joy and positivity to a child’s life.
 When you sponsor a child, you can send cards and gifts to share the Christmas spirit with a child in another country.

 If you’re looking for a way to not only make a difference in a child’s life, but to see the enormity of your impact through the years, Child Sponsorship is a great gift to yourself or a family member this Christmas.

 Give a child a gift that lasts a lifetimeSponsor a child for Christmas

 Looking for an alternative gift for friends and family this year?
 Something that won’t end up in a landfill or gathering dust on a shelf?
 Something that will truly make a difference?